 What do you do with a boring, top heavy, old $25 dresser?
 Why turn it into 2 new and marvelous pieces, of course!
-We got toy storage and a new vanity for our powder room from the remodel of this beautiful beast.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE HOW AFFILIATES HELP YOUR FAVORITE BLOGGERS DELIVER FREE CONTENT.